 SVG Splat Radio Button

-Now this is a more sophisticated version of the animations and effects used with the radio button.
+This is a more sophisticated version of the animations and effects used with the radio button.
 This specific example makes use of both CSS, HTML as well as JS to get that classic SVG going on the buttons.
 The interface is simple enough with multiple choices one can only select one at a time.
 However, the part where it shows the selection is where the water splat like effect comes into play.
 Even the initial button changes its form to highlight what you chose.
 And if something more creative is what you are looking for, then this definitely takes the cake.
 Follow the link below to see exactly how the creators managed this result.
 And if you want you can perfectly replicate while personalizing the sections per your requirements.

 Now this is a radio button design that serves more like a navigation or projection purpose.
 That’s right, it follows the simple structure where after one clicks on the option the card displaying the content changes according to the selection.
 The buttons also features a color change effect on hover.
-The background is classic split screen where and the projection card of contents is placed above it.
+The background is classic split screen and the projection card of contents is placed above it.
 Based on the powerful CSS and HTML code solely, it is pretty easy to understand and easy to replicate similar results.

 Next in line, we have this incredibly animated CSS radio button by Jon Kantner.
 A professional looking and pretty pleasing to the eyes design that takes a simple radio button animation to the next level.
 Basically, here it features simple buttons that is simple at the first glance.
 But the creator has made use of the hopping value when clicked on any of the options available.
 Basically, it switches between the selection with a snake or worm-like movement going from one point to the other.
 The final touch here is the color change when highlighting the specific option from black to blue.
 All in all, simple and smooth mechanism but an impactful and engaging result.
 Why not take a full glimpse at the code structure with the code down below?